 Jim worked to conduct polling on behalf of SuperPACs in winning Senate campaigns in Arkansas, Colorado, Georgia, and Kansas.
 Jim also conducted polling on the behalf of IE efforts in eleven winning U.S. House campaigns.

 Jim also was a part of the polling team for a victorious statewide ballot initiative campaign in Tennessee and on more than 10 winning local initiative campaigns.

 In 2012, Jim directed the research for two new Republican members of Congress, as well as for the Republican Governor’s Association Independent Expenditure campaign in North Carolina, the only gubernatorial campaign in the country to change partisan control.
 Jim was also the project director for the successful campaign to defeat Proposal Two in Michigan, which played a key role in Michigan becoming a Right to Work State just one month later.

 Additionally, Jim was the project director for all of the polling done on behalf of Restore Our Future, as well as a member of the polling team for American Crossroads.

 Along with his political work, Jim also has a significant amount of corporate and public affairs polling experience.
 He has directed the research on projects for numerous Fortune 100 clients, including Bank of America, Wal-Mart, and Verizon.

-Jim and his wife Megan live in Alexandria with their dog Riley.
+Jim and his wife Megan live in Alexandria with their daughter Ellie and dog Riley.